Policy & Procedure for Nursing Practice Inquiries

 and Interpretive and Practice Guidance

-If the stakeholder/licensee does not find resolution of the practice inquiry through exploration of Practice Guidance and Practice FAQs, the stakeholder/licensee shall complete the Request for Nursing Practice Inquiry Form and submit to firstname.lastname@example.org.
+2. If the stakeholder/licensee does not find resolution of the practice inquiry through exploration of Practice Guidance, Practice FAQs, and Framework, the stakeholder/licensee shall complete the Request for Nursing Practice Inquiry Form available at www.ndbon.org and submit to email@example.com

-Reviews assigned practice inquiry submissions, explores related literature and provides input to the practice division.
+i.
+Reviews assigned practice inquiry submissions, explores related literature, and provides input to the practice division.

 Disclaimer: Recommendations given by Board Directors and Practice Division are based on guidance from current law and rules; Board approved interpretive statements and practice guidance; Board established guidelines, policies, and procedures.
 Recommendations are not interpretations of the law/rules, therefore do not carry the force of the law/rules.

-Interpretive and practice guidance shall be available on this website (choose Practice/Practice Statements) or supplied upon written request to the Board.
+4. Interpretive and practice guidance shall be available at www.ndbon.org or supplied upon written request to the Board.

 Interpretive Statement: Board adopted statement providing guidance in defining or explaining the meaning of laws or rules that govern the practice of nurses.

 Practice Guidance: Board adopted nursing practice recommendations based on a formal investigation of a specific practice inquiry by Directors or Advisory Panel.
 Practice guidance framework may include a statement of purpose, background/significance, definitions, evidence-based recommendations, and references.
-Practice guidance may be in other formats including FAQs.
+Practice guidance may include FAQs.

 Nurse Practices Act 43-12.1-01.
 Scope; 43-12.1-08.
 Duties of the Board